It is that wonderful time of the year when our garden plants are waking from the long cold winter in reaction to warmer and longer days

 Making babies - the old fashioned way

 These spots are the sori which are little factories that produce spores for reproduction.
 They are carried on the wind to a suitable place to grow and form a new plant.
-Our primitive ferns developed around the Carboniferous period some three million years ago and existed long before flowering plants evolved to produce seed.
+Our primitive ferns developed around the Carboniferous period some three hundred million years ago and existed long before flowering plants evolved to produce seed.

 Stately Blechnum chilense AGM, an extremely tough evergreen fern, copes well with some sun.
 It spreads and can colonise an area in moist soil.
 This compliments the large, native deciduous regal fern (Osmunda regalis AGM) that likes to sit on the water’s edge.
 The deciduous sensitive fern (Onoclea sensibilis AGM) also favours this space.
 Interestingly, these ferns produce vegetative and fertile fronds which look quite different on the same plant!